Daniel-KM/Omeka-S-module-BulkExport/README.md

 Quick start
 -----------

-### Automatic list
+### Automatic list of available outputs

-The list is added automatically in the admin resource browse pages and in the resource show pages.
+The list of available outputs is added automatically in the admin resource browse pages and in the resource show pages.
 The list of exporters is configurable in the settings.
-This is the same for the sites: use the site settings and eventually the blocks disposition config to display the list of exporters.
+This is the same for the sites: use the site settings and eventually the blocks disposition settings (for Omeka S < v4) to display the list of  exporters.
+For Omeka S v4, use the resource page blocks.

-### Helper
+### View helper

 The view helper `$this->bulkExport($resourcesOrIdsOrQuery, $options)` can be used anywhere else.